 The first thing you should know about No. 39 Faulks Street is that it does not really exist, at least not to the folks who live on Faulks Street or in Selemku.
 Popular town gossip has it that a woman– squeaky shoes, holes in a pink shawl that hugged her shoulders, and chewed out, crooked fingernails– once came to the Mayor’s office to buy a house number.
 In all the years since Ani threw a grain of sand into River Bambu and formed Selemku, no one has seen or heard of anyone buying just a house number.
 The mayor did not bother to ask the reason for her strange request, iyaasikwa!
 Instead, he stroked his jelly-belly chin and demanded the price of a house and a plot of land just to dissuade the woman.
 But the strange woman paid in full, with real gold coins.
 She did not even haggle with the mayor.
 They said she even tucked extra coins between the many folds of the mayor’s neck.
 So now, there is No. 38 Faulks Street next to No. 40 Faulks Street.
-This is the much the townsfolk know.
+This is how much the townsfolk know.
 What they do not know is that that when their children play In-Out in the sandpit between No. 38 Faulks Street and No. 40 Faulks Street, the roof of No. 39 Faulks Street, buried underground, creaks under the stumping of their puny feet.

 I know what you are thinking now, that Faulks Street and Selemku is happy-happy because you hear me mention sandpit, playing children, and puny feet.
 Odikwaegwu!
 The story Selemku does not like to tell itself is that ten years ago, a woman was accused of witchcraft and dragged out to the city-gate to face the guillotine.
 Her name was Nwanyi Kà.
 Strange meaning that name has, the Greeting Woman.
 You would think the people of Selemku will remember all their foremothers taught them about how people with strange names come from strange places and should be let be.
 Nwanyi Kà did not want to give the jeering crowd the satisfaction they sought, asi-asi!
 Before the executioner lowered the serrated blade that shimmered in the warm afternoon light, the woman cursed herself to burst open and her many pieces possessed the nearest bodies they could find.